-The divisions in PFA Kapitalforening are open to contributions from external professional investors after prior approval by the Board of Directors of PFA Kapitalforening.
+The funds in PFA Kapitalforening are open to contributions from external professional investors after prior approval by the Board of Directors of PFA Kapitalforening.

-The divisions in Investeringsforeningen PFA Invest are open to contributions from private individuals and others with an interest in strengthening their savings through an investment fund.
-Parts of the divisions are admitted for trading on NASDAQ OMX Copenhagen and can be acquired through all Danish banks as well as through online banking.
+The funds in Investeringsforeningen PFA Invest are open to contributions from private individuals and others with an interest in strengthening their savings through an investment fund.
+Parts of the funds are admitted for trading on NASDAQ OMX Copenhagen and can be acquired through all Danish banks as well as through online banking.